EnhancedNetwork/TOHE-Docs/options/Neutrals/Killing/Infectious.md

 As the Infectious, your job is to infect as many players as you can.<br><br>
 If you infect all the killers, you then can simply outnumber the crew and win the game.
-* Max
-  * Set the Maximum amount of Infectious that can be in a match
 * Infect Cooldown
   * Set how long an Infectious needs to wait to Infect a player
 * Maximum Infections